Command Line Interface (CLI)

 The Command Line Interface (CLI) provides a way to interact with Chameleon resources using shell and scripting tools.
 Chameleon uses the OpenStack Client to provide CLI functionality.
-This documentation section provides an overview on how to install the OpenStack Client and configure your shell environment to access Chameleon features.
+This documentation section provides an overview on how to install the client and configure your shell environment to access Chameleon features.

 Some of the Chameleon features are only accessable via the CLI, such as the Gnocchi metrics and the advanced networking features.